Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![Royce on Saganagons end of portage from Lillypad 2025-08-11 15:37](./attachments/202508111537-000.jpeg "Royce on Saganagons end of portage from Lillypad 2025-08-11 15:37")

-We saw toad on the portage and a leopard frog at the lake.
+We saw toad on the portage and a leopard frog at the Saganagons end.

 That portage left us both so tired enough we stopped early.
 We got the tent up and took a quick swim to rinse off some of the loon poop.